Alex-wuhu/Alex-wuhu/README.md

 <h2> Hey there!
-I'm Alex.</h2>
+I'm Alex.yang.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions .
+- 🤔 &nbsp; Exploring new technologies and software solutions .
 - ✍️ &nbsp; Software engineer at SAMSUNG .
 - 🌱 &nbsp; Learning more about Web3 , Artificial Intelligence and Cloud Architecture.